ZipCPU/wb2axip/bench/formal/README.md

 [Master](faxil_master.v) and [Slave](faxil_slave.v) properties.
 These may
 be the easiest AXI4-lite property sets to use.

+There's also a [register data checking](faxil_register.v) property set, for use when checking that the value of a simple AXI-lite register is properly handled.

 ## AXI4

 These properties are kept in a separate repository.
 You can see some of what